Core Faculty of the Training Program

 Harry Hochheiser, PhD, is an Assistant Professor of Biomedical Informatics, His research interests are focused on the design of usable systems for use in clinical and research settings.
 He is particularly interested in using user-centered design techniques to inform the design of highly-interactive information visualization systems for the interpretation of complex data sets in domains such as bioinformatics and electronic health records.

-Douglas Landsittel, PhD, is a Professor of Medicine.
+Douglas Landsittel, PhD, is a Professor of Biomedical Informatics.
 His areas of research include causal inference methods, prognostic and prediction models, design and analysis of biomarker studies, occupational and injury epidemiology, and statistical model of renal function and transplant outcomes.

 Young Ji Lee, PhD, MS, RN, is an Assistant Professor of Nursing.
 Dr. Lee’s research interests have been focused on structuring and delivering health information through an informatics-based approach to diverse groups, especially to minority populations.
 Her research has engaged community residents to assess their needs and understand their circumstances in order to empower them to manage their own health through health communication interventions.
 Methodologically, she has extensive experience in mining big data to reveal hidden relationships between agents.